pchmn/RxSocialAuth/README.md

 To store a user's credentials, use the `saveCredential(Credential credential)` method on a `RxSmartLockPassword` object.
 In case of success the observer will receive a `RxStatus` object.

+If you used `RxGoogleAuth` or `RxFacebookAuth` with the `enableSmartLock(true)` option, the credential is stored automatically, and you don't have to use this method.

 ```java
 // save credential
 rxSmartLockPassword.saveCredential(Credential credential)